The Other Side of the Frontier: Favourable

-Reynolds is praised for discussing Aboriginal resistance and “shuttering the myth that Aboriginal people didn’t fight for their land”.
-According to Australian historian and scholar, McQueen, Reynold’s account of Aboriginal resistance to European settlement is a key counterpoint to the legal justification of Indigenous stolen land and rights.
-Through the lens of European settlers, it is argued that the lack of indigenous protection of their lands, furthers justifies European ownership.
+Reynolds is praised for discussing Aboriginal resistance and “shuttering the myth that Aboriginal people didn't fight for their land”.
+According to Australian historian and scholar McQueen, Reynolds' account of Aboriginal resistance to European settlement is a key counterpoint to the legal justification of Indigenous stolen land and rights.
+Through the lens of European settlers, it is argued that the lack of Indigenous protection of their lands, furthers justifies European ownership.

-The book has also been praised for Reynolds’ historic methodology, with scholars like McQueen arguing that Reynolds achieved “the impossible” by documenting the response of pre-literature people.
+The book has also been praised for Reynolds' historic methodology, with scholars like McQueen arguing that Reynolds achieved "the impossible" by documenting the response of pre-literate people.
 This was achieved mostly through a deep research of available historical archives as well as close contact with Indigenous communities and over ten years of research.
-Reynolds’ supporters who generally share left-liberal views considered Reynolds a pioneer of Australian revisionist history for having attempted to relate history from an Indigenous perspective.
-Scholar Gray, states that this sets the “Other Side of the Frontier” apart from most historical books concerned with European settlement, which are in majority written from a colonial point of view.
+Reynolds' supporters, who generally share left-liberal views, considered Reynolds a pioneer of Australian revisionist history for having attempted to relate history from an Indigenous perspective.
+Scholar Gray, states that this sets the Other Side of the Frontier apart from most historical books concerned with European settlement, which are in majority written from a colonial point of view.

-Barrier Dyster praises the book, stating that “No Australian course, no Australian student, no Australian home should be without a copy”.
+Barrier Dyster praises the book, stating that "No Australian course, no Australian student, no Australian home should be without a copy".

 Reviewing it for the Aboriginal Law Bulletin, John Terry wrote:Reynolds' book presents important concepts in Australian history.
 It is an appreciation that the convicts, squatters, explorers, diggers, ticket-of-leave men and the like did not step onto a continent that was barren and uninhabited, but into a rich and complex world of another people who resisted the invasion, fought for their land, struggled to survive - and who continue to struggle for due recognition.
 These ideas have been familiar for some time of course, and attempts have been made to document them, but this is the first serious production by a competent historian.

 Negative

-“The Other Side of the Frontier” has received strong criticism about the historical alternative it offers.
-Windschuttle, the other main historian in the center of the History Wars, disagrees that there ever was an Aboriginal frontier war, arguing that Reynolds had fabricated the evidences that he uses in his book.
-Other historical and political figures, like R. Firth and J. Howard share a similar view with Windschuttle.
-This criticism is based mostly on different historical methodologies that are used to collect data supporting or disproving of the existence of a Frontier War, mostly in regards to which sources are deemed reliable in their records of Indigenous people death toll.
+The Other Side of the Frontier has also received strong criticism about the historical alternative it offers.
+In particular Keith Windschuttle, the other main historian at the centre of the History Wars, disagrees that there ever was an Aboriginal frontier war, arguing that Reynolds had fabricated the evidences that he uses in his book.
+Other historical and political figures, like R. Firth and J. Howard, share a similar view.
+This criticism is based mostly on different historical methodologies that are used to collect data supporting or disproving of the existence of the Australian frontier wars, mostly in regard to which sources are deemed reliable in their records of Indigenous people death toll.

-The “Other Side of the Frontier” has also been criticized about the socio-political aftermath of the book.
-Nick Minchin, former Australian federal senator, condemns “The Other Side of the Frontier” arguing that the book makes reconciliation “even harder to achieve”, by discussing the genocide and hardship Indigenous communities' experiences during European settlement, which stands responsible for Indigenous peoples’ generational trauma today.